 For outdoor enthusiasts, the Sunday River Ski Area (800/543-2754), six miles northeast of town, draws thousands of visitors to the area for Aspen-scale skiing in winter, and hiking and mountain biking in summer (there’s also a popular “wife-carrying” contest in October).
 The après-ski party continues year-round, thanks to downtown Bethel’s Funky Red Barn (19 Summer St., 207/824-3003), which has a pool table, food, drink, and good live music.

-Back on US-2, which is also known as the Mayville Road, there are a couple of good brewpubs (the Jolly Drayman Pub and Sunday River Brewing Company), plus one unexpected treat: Smokin’ Good Barbecue (212 Mayville Rd., 207/824-4744, Thurs.-Sun.), cookin’ up ribs and baked beans in a bright orange trailer along US-2 a mile north of town, next to the Good Food Store.
+Back on US-2, which is also known as the Mayville Road, there are a couple of good brewpubs (the Jolly Drayman Pub and Sunday River Brewing Company), plus one unexpected treat.
+Whenever you see smoke—most likely on Sundays—Smokin’ Good Barbecue (207/824-4744, Sun.) is cookin’ up ribs and baked beans in a bright orange trailer along US-2, a mile north of town, next to the Good Food Store.

 Near the well-marked turnoff to Sunday River, there’s a nice picnic area with a covered bridge, along US-2 and the Androscoggin River.
 If you head north from here a mile or so past the ski area, another sign will point you toward the intricately constructed Sunday River Artist’s Covered Bridge, which spans the Sunday River.

 From US-2 at Bethel, Route 26 runs southeast toward Portland and the coast, passing through the spa town of Poland Spring and the world’s last remaining intact Shaker community at Sabbathday Lake (207/926-4597, Mon.-Sat.
 May-Oct.), where a small museum gives tours ($10).